Alexbkjs/selecty-docs/README.md

    npm start
    ```

-2. **Use the dev widget:**

-   Ensure that `docs/assistant-widget.iife(dev).js` is present in your docs folder.
-This version points to your local backend.

-3. **Start Mintlify dev server:**
+2. **Start Mintlify dev server:**

    ```bash
    mintlify dev
    ```

-4. **Test the widget:**
+3. **Test the widget:**

-   Open `http://localhost:3000` and interact with the AI assistant to verify it's working with your local backend.
+   Open `http://localhost:3000` and interact with the AI assistant.
+The widget will automatically connect to your local backend at `localhost:9000`.

-### Production Widget
+### Production Deployment

-The production version uses a Vercel serverless function hosted at:
+When deployed to production, the widget automatically uses the Vercel serverless function hosted at:
 ```
 https://rag-docs-api.vercel.app/api/chat
 ```